MaxiGarcia13/my_posts/posts/the_lifecycles_vuejs.md

  const fn = () => {};

- //             👇🏻 array is the array dependencies, in this case the function exect when the component mount. useEffect((fn, []);
+ //             👇🏻 it is the array dependencies, in this case the function exect when the component mount. useEffect((fn, []);

  // this other case the function exect when the component mount and when the 'props.delay' change the value.